-The Angus Local Development Plan was adopted by Angus Council on XX XXXX 2016 and sets out the Councils view on how the area should develop over the next 10 years from 2016 - 2026.
-This consolidated version includes the modifications recommended to Angus Council following the Examination into unresolved objections to the Proposed Angus Local Development Plan.
+The Angus Local Development Plan was adopted by Angus Council on 23 September 2016 and sets out the Councils view on how the area should develop over the next 10 years from 2016 - 2026.

 Copies of the Adopted Angus LDP and updated Environmental Report are available for inspection at all Public Libraries and ACCESS Offices across Angus and Receptions at County Buildings, Market Street, Forfar and Angus House, Orchardbank Business Park, Forfar, during normal opening hours.
 Alternatively the documents are available online at: